leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 }
 ```

-That completes our realm code, and we can go onto deploying it alogn with the `whitelist` package from before.
+That completes our realm code, and we can go onto deploying it along with the `whitelist` package from before.

 ## Using Gnofaucet & Gnoweb to get test tokens

-We can easily access the aforementioned file system which holds all packages and realms with the use of `gnoweb`.
-Gnoweb will spin up a local front-end that can allow you to see already deployed packages and realms.
+Gnoweb allows us to access the aforementioned on-chain file system.
+Gnoweb will spin up a local front-end where we will find the faucet for test tokens, as well as all of the currently deployed packages and realms.

 ### Setting up Gnofaucet

+To use the faucet, we have to set it up.
+This mainly inlcudes setting a funding address for the faucet.

-To fund the faucet, we need to import an keypair with a pre-mined balance to `gnokey`.
-Run the following:
+To do this, we need to import a keypair with a pre-mined balance to `gnokey`.
+In the `gno.land` subfolder, run the following:

 ```
 gnokey add --recover Faucet